pouchdb/pouchdb/docs/users.md

 [Local NPM](https://github.com/nolanlawson/local-npm) allows you to easily set up a local NPM server that caches data from the real NPM and updates in realtime.
 The goal is to cut down network request time by moving data closer to the client.
 Built using Node.js, LevelDB, and PouchDB.

+## Lullabot

+[Lullabot](https://www.lullabot.com) is an interactive strategy, design, and development company.
+We create delightful experiences using Drupal and open source technologies.
+Our main website is using Drupal as the back-end for content management, CouchDB with PouchDB for the API, and ReactJS for the front-end.